lornajane/nexmo-developer/_documentation/voice/voice-api/building-blocks/connect-an-inbound-call.md

 ## Call your number

-When you call your Nexmo number you should be connected to the the number you specified in place of `YOUR_SECOND_NUMBER`
+When you call your Nexmo number you should be connected to the the number you specified in place of `YOUR_SECOND_NUMBER`.